Alfresco/SearchServices/search-services/alfresco-search/doc/architecture/solr-content-store-removal/00001-solr-content-store-removal.md

 index is that:

 - the content store file represents a verbatim copy of the _SolrInputDocument_ created starting from the corresponding _Node_
-- it can be easily individuated because it corresponds to a single file in the content store; the Solr document definition instead doesn't have a "single" representation in the filesystem because it has been passed through the text analysis process.
+- it can be easily individuated because it corresponds to a single file in the content store; for comparison the Solr document definition doesn't have a "single" representation in the filesystem because it has been passed through the text analysis process.

 ### Apache Solr Domain Model
-In order to understand the reason why the content store approach has been adopted until SearchServices 1.4.x, we need to briefly describes how Solr manages the fields of the managed documents.
+In order to understand the reason why the content store approach has been adopted until SearchServices 1.4.x, we need to briefly describe how Solr manages the fields of the managed documents.

 In Solr, the configuration file where fields are declared and configured is called "schema.xml".
 Each field can have different attributes that define